What we do

-As the outcomes of Brexit start to emerge, we affirm that all our members will always stand for inclusiveness, equality, diversity and respect.
+As the outcomes of Brexit, we affirm that all our members will always stand for inclusiveness, equality, diversity and respect.
 We are proud to work and live alongside you and you will always be welcome here.

 The Association’s purpose is to provide services and support to the Russian-speaking refugees and immigrant community in London and Greater London.
-Members of this community have come from Russia, Ukraine, Lithuania, Latvia, Estonia, Belarus, Kazachstan, Armenia, and Azerbaijan following the break up of the Soviet Union.
-The project is aimed at disadvantaged community of Russian speakers who arrived from countries of former Soviet Union and now live in London and UK.
-These people experience problems of integrating in their new English environment.
-Most of them have don’t have fluency in English language, feel isolated and don’t have support in sharing their family problems.
+Members of this community have come from Russia, Ukraine, Lithuania, Latvia, Estonia, Belarus, Kazakhstan, Armenia, and Azerbaijan following the break up of the Soviet Union.
+Our projects are aimed at disadvantaged community of Russian speakers who arrived from countries of former Soviet Union and now live in London and UK.
+Most of these people don’t have fluency in English language, feel isolated and lacking support in sharing their family problems.

 Russian speakers are an invisible minority.
 As they are white they are not easily identifiable as needing support in the same way as other ethnic minorities.
 This doesn’t mean that they don’t face the same problems or discrimination.